ttu/dotnet-fake-json-server/README.md

 DELETE /async/{item}/{id}
 ```

 Dynamic routes are defined by the name of item's collection and id: `api/{item}/{id}`.
-All examples below use `user` as a collection name.
+All examples below use `users` as a collection name.

 Asynchoronous operations follow [REST CookBook guide](http://restcookbook.com/Resources/asynchroneous-operations/).
 Updates will return `202` with location header to queue item.
 Queue will return `200` while job is processing and `303` when job is ready with location header to changed or new item.